zyxiang6/zyxiang6.github.io/index.md

   actions:
     - label: "Learn More About My Research"
       url: "/research/"
 intro:
-  - excerpt: "I am a fourth-year Ph.D. candidate in Physics at UC Berkeley in Prof. Feng Wang's group, focusing on strongly correlated two-dimensional electron systems.
-I earned my Bachelor of Science (2020) in Physics from the University of Chinese Academy of Sciences (UCAS).
-I also gained research experience at UC Berkeley as an undergraduate researcher in 2019.
+  - excerpt: "I am a fourth-year Ph.D. student in Physics at UC Berkeley, supervised by Prof. Feng Wang and also a member of the Ultrafast Nano-Optics Group.
+I earned my B.Sc.
+(2020) in Physics from the University of Chinese Academy of Sciences (UCAS) advised by Prof. Wu Zhou.
+I also served as a research assistant at UC Berkeley with Prof. Feng Wang during my undergraduate studies.

-  I bring advanced scanning probe techniques to quantum materials research, broadly including four key research themes.
-(1) Quantum many-body phenomena leverages scanning tunneling microscopy for studying Wigner crystals, quantum melting, and correlated electron systems with single-electron sensitivity.
-(2) Moiré superlattices focuses on van der Waals heterostructures and artificial atoms to explore exotic quantum phases and emergent phenomena.
-(3) Advanced microscopy techniques addresses photocurrent tunneling microscopy, atomic force microscopy variants, and multi-modal characterization for comprehensive materials understanding.
-(4) Two-dimensional materials integrates mechanical exfoliation, device fabrication, and polymer stacking to create novel quantum systems for fundamental physics studies.
+I bring advanced experimental techniques to quantum materials research and condensed matter physics, broadly including four key research themes.
+(1) Quantum many-body phenomena leverages scanning tunneling microscopy for studying Wigner crystals, quantum melting, and strongly correlated electron systems across large-scale 2D materials.
+(2) Moiré superlattices focuses on artificial atoms and excited states, ensuring reliable characterization of van der Waals heterostructures in real-world measurements.
+(3) Advanced microscopy addresses photocurrent tunneling microscopy, spatial resolution enhancement, and single-electron sensitivity, promoting precise quantum state imaging.
+(4) 2D material fabrication integrates various techniques—from exfoliation to lithography—to enhance device performance and experimental capability in quantum material systems.

-  I was awarded the Kavli Fellowship at UC Berkeley's Kavli Energy NanoScience Institute (2024-2025).
-Before that, I spent time doing research at UC Berkeley as an undergraduate and contributed to machine learning applications in 2D materials identification.
+I will continue my research at UC Berkeley through 2025.
+Before that, I spent time doing research at UC Berkeley during my undergraduate studies and at UCAS with various experimental physics groups.

-  [New] I'm expecting to graduate in 2025.
+[New] I will be on the academic job market 2025-2026.
 Feel free to contact me if you know of a position for which I could be a fit."
 ---

 {% include feature_row id="intro" type="center" %}

 ## Latest News

-### January 2025 - PhD Progress
+### January 2025 - Science Publication
-Continuing my PhD research in Prof. Feng Wang's group, working on quantum many-body phenomena in 2D materials.
+Our paper on quantum melting in disordered 2D Wigner solids was published in Science.

 ### September 2024 - Kavli Fellow
 Awarded the Kavli Fellowship at the Kavli Energy NanoScience Institute, UC Berkeley (2024-2025).